When I was back in college and experimenting with various side hustles, making 50 dollars a day seemed like an absolutely impossible task.

 I’ll admit, figuring out how to make $50 a day with food delivery would be exhausting if you work a regular 9-5.
 I imagine you’d have to use your lunch break (if you have one) and to be willing to grind after work to reach your goal.

-But hey, if you need the money, this option is always here.
+But hey, if you need the money, apps that pay you for driving are always worth considering.

 2. Deliver For Amazon Flex